maurojava/nbpfcrudgen-derby_sample_mod-wildfly-with-theme_selector/README.md

-Important: for run the netbeans project, resolve the  dependencies: from project right click and select properties/lib into libs add the primefaces-6.1.jar and all-themes-1.0.10.jar (download from primefaces web site).
+Important: for run the netbeans project, resolve the  dependencies: from project right click and select properties/lib.

+Into libs add the primefaces-6.1.jar and all-themes-1.0.10.jar (download from primefaces web site).

 For the persistence, control the  <jta-data-sorce> name if your db is configurated  into wildfly with same name: